 I hope we hold some lessons of the pandemic close.
 We saw that while all suffered through the pandemic, our struggles were differentiated by privileges of class, race, gender, and other categories shaped by historical and ongoing oppression.
 If the pandemic has taught us one lesson to remember, it is that our health, our ability to flourish, and our vulnerabilities are all intertwined regardless of our differences.
 I believe that diversity need not divide us but will be a source of insight, creativity, and effectiveness if we commit ourselves to engaging affirmatively across social, cultural, and philosophical differences.
 Kilachand’s living-learning community has developed even more resolve to pursue this crucial work.

-The vaccine will be widely available soon, and the end of this phase of the pandemic is in sight, but it is also clear that we will face tremendous challenges and opportunities as students, scholars, and global citizens to reimagine and build a post-pandemic world, a better world.
+We will face tremendous challenges and opportunities as students, scholars, and global citizens to reimagine and build a post-pandemic world, a better world.
 We all have a role in this work, and we will need to deploy the best tools of all the disciplines, the arts and humanities, social sciences, natural sciences, and the applied knowledge of the professional schools.
 Kilachand and other programs focused on liberal education and the integration of the various spheres of knowledge are more vital than ever.
 I am regularly inspired and challenged by Kilachand students and eager to help them build the world that will enable us all to thrive.

 Carrie J. Preston

 Professor of English and Women’s, Gender, & Sexuality Studies